 Of course initially I said, “AWW babe that is so sweet but I am so tired and just want to get under the covers.”
 To which he replied, “I promise you will get under the covers after some nice glasses of wine.”
 And well WINE convinced me and the fact that the last time my husband and I went out on a date that didn’t include either toting a diaper bag and a cooler full of baby food, or sharing a vat of popcorn with my tween, was probably when we were deep in our courtship phase; a.k.a., before the kids came along.

 It’s not that I don’t love the fruit of my loins with every last bit of my heart — but the truth is, I guess I needed a PUSH from him to get in some adult only time where no one will be tugging on my sleeve that they’re tired and bored.

-So what’s a married couple — who are beginning to view each other more as roomies than lovers, supposed to do to rekindle that fiery couple flame?
-Plan a two-hour date night this summer; just enough time to mingle with your honey and get some free babysitting from your folks.
+There’s also the issue of falling into that married couple/ roomie situation you know where you begin to view each other more as roomies than lovers, and yes my husband and I are teetering PRECARIOUSLY Close to falling down that slippery slope.
+And so if you too need a little kick in the pants to rekindle that fiery couple flame, Plan a two-hour date night this weekend; just enough time to mingle with your honey and get some free babysitting from your folks.